 (3) Subsections (1) and (2) apply notwithstanding an agreement to the contrary between parties to a retail shop lease to which the principal Act applies, whether or not such agreement is contained in the retail shop lease.

-(4) In this section “retail shop lease” has the same meaning as it has in the principal Act.
+(4) In this section retail shop lease has the same meaning as it has in the principal Act.

-”.

 3 The Commercial Tenancy (Retail Shops) Agreements Amendment Act 1998 s.
 14 reads as follows:

-“

 14. Saving and transitional